simonw/geojson-to-sqlite/README.md

     $ geojson-to-sqlite my.db features features.geojson \
         --spatialite_mod=/usr/lib/mod_spatialite.dylib

+You can create a SpatiaLite spatial index on the `geometry` column using the `--spatial-index` option:

+    $ geojson-to-sqlite my.db features features.geojson --spatial-index

+Using this option implies `--spatialite` so you do not need to add that.

 ## Using this with Datasette

 Databases created using this tool can be explored and published using [Datasette](https://datasette.readthedocs.io/).